MarkusH/flask-pancake/README.md

 **WARNING:** The API is not secured in any way!
-You should use Flask's [`Blueprint.before_request()`](https://flask.palletsprojects.com/en/1.1.x/api/?highlight=register_blueprint#flask.Blueprint.before_request) feature to add some authentication.
+You should use Flask's [`Blueprint.before_request()`](https://flask.palletsprojects.com/en/1.1.x/api/?highlight=register_blueprint#flask.Blueprint.before_request) feature to add some authentication for the `/overview` endpoint.